'Welcome To The Party, Zoom': Video App's Rules Lead To Accusations Of Censorship

 The Lawfare Project, a pro-Israel think tank and litigation fund, pressured Zoom to block the event, arguing that hosting Khaled was a legal liability.
 It organized a protest in front of Zoom's headquarters in September.

 "If your interest is in having an academic discussion about controversial issues, go ahead.
-But that doesn't mean that you have the right to assist a designated terrorist group in carrying out their mission," Brooke Goldstein, the project's executive director, said.
+But that doesn't mean that you have the right to assist a designated terrorist group in carrying out their mission," Brooke Goldstein, the think tank's executive director, said.

 The Lawfare Project claimed victory after Zoom shut down the event.

-In a statement, a Zoom spokesperson said the San Francisco State University roundtable violated the company's terms of service because Khaled was a member of a U.S.-designated foreign terrorist organization.
+In a statement, a Zoom spokesperson said the San Francisco State University roundtable violated the company's terms of service because Khaled is a member of a U.S.-designated foreign terrorist organization.

 "Zoom let SFSU know that they could not use Zoom for this particular event," the spokesperson said.